-Brian Karsen, Esquire, Treasurer, is a partner in Barnett, Lerner, Karsen & Frankel, P.A., having joined the firm in 2010.
+Brian Karsen, Esquire, Vice President and former Treasurer, is a partner in Barnett, Lerner, Karsen & Frankel, P.A., having joined the firm in 2010.
 Mr. Karsen attended the University of Florida where he earned his Bachelors degree in Political Science, a Juris Doctor and a Masters degree in Business Administration.
 He began practicing in 1998and has significant litigation experience in handling both civil and criminal matters, having served as lead counsel in numerous jury and non-jury trials and evidentiary hearings.
 Mr. Karsen has tried cases before County and Circuit Court Judges and Judges of Compensation Claims throughout the State of Florida and before Federal Administrative Law Judges across the Untied States.

 Mr. Karsen began his career with the Public Defender’s Office for the Ninth Judicial Circuit in Florida.
 In that capacity he represented hundreds of indigent clients in criminal matters, including first degree felony cases punishable by up to life in prison.
 While serving in the Public Defender’s Office, Mr. Karsen was twice recognized for outstanding performance at trial.
 Additionally, during this time Mr. Karsen represented a client featured on the national television program “America’s Most Wanted” and the trial was featured on an episode which aired in 2001.

 Beginning in 2001, Mr. Karsen began representing employers and insurance carriers in defending workers’ compensation claims throughout the South Florida region.
 In 2004 his practice shifted to dedicated counsel for large, self-insured companies in defending workers’ compensation claims throughout the State of Florida.
 In this capacity he dealt directly with corporate risk managers, adjusters and case managers in directing and coordinating the defending of claims across all aspect of the litigation process.